physinet/blg_strain/README.md

 ## Quickstart
 Below is a description of the basic usage of this package, lacking however explicit details about the strained bilayer graphene (sBLG) model.
-For a detailed explanation of the model, please see the accompanying article (when available).
+For a detailed explanation of the model, please see the accompanying article.
 Please also see the [`example.ipynb`](https://github.com/physinet/blg_strain/blob/master/example.ipynb) notebook, which has the below commands and accompanying plots of the calculated quantities.

 ### Define the lattice